cs207-project-group4/cs207-FinalProject/docs/usage.rst

     gradient_b5_L = b5.gradient[:,1:dim(L)+1]
     gradient_b5_N = b5.gradient[:,dim(L)+1:]

-with even more complicated gradient extractions when you have more input vectors of different sizes...
+with even more complicated gradient extractions when you have more input vectors of different sizes.

 The performance of these two methods is identical.